-With our Italian lessons for Hair styles and colour you will learn "Hair styles and colour" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Words and phrases for describing hair styles.
+With our Italian lessons you will learn the topic "Hair styles and colour" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 words and phrases for describing hair styles.

 |1||i capelli neri||black hair|